-2. Network Building- An MBA helps you meet people
+2. Network Building- It helps you meet people

 If you start an MBA program, you get the chance to meet a lot of people as you’ll be surrounded by scholars, professors, faculty members, and students from all over the world.
-You get internships in various companies – which are a necessary part of many MBA programs to learn the practical implementation of your MBA degree, so internships are the way to get a step into industries and companies you are interested in.
+You get internships in various companies – which are a necessary part of many MBA programs to learn the practical implementation of your Master of Business Administration degree, so internships are the way to get a step into industries and companies you are interested in.

 And beyond that, most B-schools sponsor events such as panels and mixers, where you have a chance to meet people who come from the business world and beyond.
 Additionally, many MBA institutes’ career services departments host networking events too, where potential employers come and introduce themselves to you and your fellow students.
 All of these help you to build a strong human network around the world.

-3. Lots of MBA Specializations– An MBA help you learn other functional areas and industries
+3. MBA Specializations– It helps you learn other functional areas and industries

 MBA course offers various specializations which help students to be master in one or many of them.
 These specializations are industry-oriented and help students to get into the industry of their choice.
 The major specializations are Marketing, Finance, Human Resource (HR), Information Technology (IT), Supply & Chain Management, Logistics, Operations, Business Analytics, and Digital Marketing, etc.